kzgitdev/python-fastapi-streamlit-mariadb/README.md

 4. requirements.txt at backend fastapi
 build/app/requirements.txt file contains list of packages. if you need, add / remove it

-## notes:
+## notes
-You need a construted reverse proxy server in docker container like a jwilder/nginx-proxy:latest docker image.
+You need a constructed reverse proxy server in docker container like a jwilder/nginx-proxy:latest docker image.